gofr-dev/gofr/docs/advanced-guide/publishing-custom-metrics/page.md

 ## 2. UpDown Counter Metrics

 UpDownCounter is a {% new-tab-link title="synchronous Instrument" href="https://opentelemetry.io/docs/specs/otel/metrics/api/#synchronous-instrument-api" /%} which supports increments and decrements.
-Note: if the value is monotonically increasing, use Counter instead.
+Note: If the value is monotonically increasing, use Counter instead.

 ### Usage